MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-file-handling-and-text-encoding.md

 -   Use fully qualified paths to eliminate ambiguity.

 -   Be aware of operating system file access restrictions when designing applications that use files.
-Consider which users have access to files and directories and what access control list (ACL) that you need to apply to file directories.
+Consider which users have access to files and directories and what Access Control List (ACL) that you need to apply to file directories.

 ## Text encoding
 Text encoding is the process of transforming bytes of data into readable characters for users of a system or program.
 When you import a file as text or as a stream, the text encoding format ensures that all the language-specific characters are represented correctly in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 When you export a file as text or as a stream, the text encoding format ensures that all the language-specific characters are represented correctly in the system or program that will read the exported file.